fmerg/pymerkle/USAGE.md

-If raw-bytes mode is _disabled_, make sure that every line of the provided file falls under the tree's configured type, otherwise `UndecodableRecord` error gets raised and the encryption is _aborted_:
+If raw-bytes mode is _disabled_, make sure that every line of the provided file falls under the tree's configured type, otherwise `UndecodableRecord` error is raised and the encryption is _aborted_:

 ```shell
 >>> tree = MerkleTree(encoding='utf-16', raw_bytes=False)